Polygence blog / How to Conduct and Showcase Research

 Introduction

-Your introduction should move the reader from your broad area of interest into your specific area of focus for the paper.
-It generally takes the form of one to two paragraphs that build to your thesis statement and give the reader an idea of the broad argumentative structure of your paper.
+A research paper introduction should move the reader from your broad area of interest into your specific area of focus for the paper.
+It generally takes the form of one to two paragraphs that build up your thesis statement and give the reader an idea of the broad argumentative structure of your paper.
 After reading your introduction, your reader should know what claim you’re going to present and what kinds of evidence you’ll analyze to support it.

 Topic sentences